RichardBzar/RichardBzar.github.io/essays/final-project-idea.md

     - This page will be the primary browsing feature of the site, where you filter through posts by choosing sections/topics/classes that you would like to see study materials for
 - Saved Posts
     - This will be the page where your favorite posts are saved and can be viewed
+- Add Post
+    - This page will allow logged in users to post through a form
 ## Use case ideas
 The user would first appear on the landing page, where they would proceed to either sign in/ sign up on the sign in page with their personal infornation, Where they can go to the profile page to optionally double check the information is right.
 Finally they can browse for the posty of the subject they desire through the browse page, save it if they want to and view it on their saved posts page any time.